odaridavid/Clean-MVVM-ArchComponents/README.md

 ## Testing

-Testing has been layered out differently based on the architectural layers.
+Testing has been done based on the architectural layers.

 1. Domain

-In the Domain Layer the Domain Data Classes are tested since they act as the proxy to other layers a breaking change will propagate to other layers.
+Contains tests that encompass domain models and uses mockito to verify use cases.

 2. Data